hugaped/MBNMAdose/README.md

 At each of these stages there are a number of informative plots that can be generated to help understand the data and to make decisions regarding model fitting.
-Exported functions in the package are connected as
+Exported functions in the package are connected like so:
-follows:

 ![Workflow](man/figures/functionstructure.png)